This publication is best viewed as a PDF.

 What other information or resources are needed?

-The United States is more ethnically, culturally, and linguistically diverse than ever (Fix et al., 2001).
-These dramatic demographic changes in our country’s ethnic diversity can greatly influence the number of underrepresented youths in local communities.
-For positive youth development, it’s important to recognize these changes and embrace the diversity of cultural traditions, norms, values, languages, and practices.
-Understanding and communicating with diverse audiences is a learned skill (or habit) that takes study and commitment.
+The United States is more ethnically, culturally, and linguistically varied than ever (Fix et al., 2001).
+These dramatic demographic changes in our country’s landscape can greatly influence the number of hard-to-reach youths in local communities.
+For positive youth development, it’s important to recognize these changes and embrace the differences of traditions, norms, values, languages, and practices.
+Understanding and communicating with different audiences is a learned skill.

-Individually, and as a group, it is important for Extension and after-school professionals to explore their own beliefs, feelings, and views of diversity.
-This is a first step to enhancing intercultural competence and the ability to effectively deliver culturally relevant youth programming in diverse communities.
-It is important to be aware of what lens an individual is using when interacting with diverse groups.
-Two concepts to be aware of are ethnocentrism and implicit bias.
+Individually, and as a group, it is important for Extension and after-school professionals to explore their own beliefs, feelings, and views of people who have differences from them.
+This is a first step to learning how to effectively deliver appropriate and relevant youth programming in different communities.

-Learning more about the values and needs of the diverse audience by forging personal relationships will allow for impactful, respectful programming (Valencia et al., 2019).
+Learning more about the values and needs of the different audience by forging personal relationships will allow for impactful, respectful programming (Valencia et al., 2019).

 Bizumic, B., and Duckitt, J. (2012).
 What is and what is not ethnocentrism?
 A conceptual analysis and political implications.
 Political Psychology, 33(6), 887–909. https://www.jstor.org/stable/23324197